 Upcoming Professional Development

-The Center for Equity for English Learners is offering a virtual, 2-Session Journalism Program training on May 23 and 30, 2023 from 2-5pm.
+The Center for Equity for English Learners is offering a virtual, 2-Session Journalism Program training on September 19 and 26, 2023 from 2-5pm.
 To register for this professional development opportunity, please visit our signup page.
-Our Journalism for English Learners Institute is designed for teams of district or school leaders.
-We will debut our 2022 Journalism for English Learners Curriculum Guide that now includes standards alignments and lesson adaptations for upper elementary (3-5) plus secondary (6-8 and 9-12) grades.
+Our Journalism for English Learners Institute is designed for teams of district or school leaders and features our latest Journalism for English Learners Curriculum Guide that now includes standards alignments and lesson adaptations for upper elementary (3-5) plus secondary (6-8 and 9-12) grades.

 For more information about our upcoming program, please see our flyer.